JustinPsHub/GardenTracker/README.md

 # GardenTracker

-Purpose - To track land use and garden progress over time by allowing users to input data about their land use.
+Purpose - A console app to track land use and garden progress over time by allowing users to input data about their land use.
+It'll serve as a custom inventory of what a user spends on things like seeds, compost, and other garden materials and what they used on their land for that growing season or year.
+The project was created to meet the capstone project requirements of Code Kentucky Software Development with C# course.
+The idea is to store the user's input in a database but for now, the data is stored in list and destroyed when the program exits.

 Verson 1 - Console App